LivePerson is pleased to announce the Beta release of the Meaningful Automation Conversation Score or MACS, which is a new measure of bot performance.

-MACS is a self-service feature that you can enable or disable at any time.
+MACS is a self-service feature that you can display (turn on) or hide (turn off) at any time.

-Before enabling MACS, please consult with your LivePerson account representative.
+Before turning on MACS, please consult with your LivePerson account representative.

-If you disable MACS, be aware that this only hides the display of the feature in the user interface.
+If you hide MACS data, be aware that this only hides the display of the feature and the data in the user interface.
 MACS scoring of bot conversations still takes place behind the scenes.

 - From the Conversational AI dashboard of applications, select Bot Accounts.